 #2.
 PUMPKIN GREEK YOGURT with Cookie Crumbles

-I eat a LOT of homemade nonfat Greek yogurt so I’m always looking for creative ways to eat it.
+I eat a LOT of homemade Greek yogurt so I’m always looking for creative ways to eat it.
 Whenever I have a tablespoon or more of leftover pumpkin, this is my first thought.

 Add a couple of tablespoons pumpkin puree to 6-8 ounces of plain Greek yogurt along with your favorite sweetener.
 For me, it’s a packet of Splenda or a tablespoon of sugar-free Torani syrup, preferably the Gingerbread or Pumpkin Pie flavor.
 Honey, sugar, or a different artificial sweetener would also work.

 Add a 1/2 teaspoon of pumpkin pie spice or cinnamon and combine until smooth.

 #3.
 PUMPKIN SPONGE PIE (same thing as Grandma’s Magic Pumpkin Pie with Incredible Layers)